scottleechua/scottleechua.github.io/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md

 ## Why this stack?

-I recently helped a friend migrate his movie review blog off [Wix's free tier](https://support.wix.com/en/article/free-vs-premium-site) and onto a [Ghost](https://ghost.org/) blog self-hosted on [Google Cloud](https://cloud.google.com/).
+I recently helped a friend migrate his movie review blog off [Wix](https://www.wix.com/plans) and onto a [Ghost](https://ghost.org/) blog self-hosted on [Google Cloud](https://cloud.google.com/).
 He was looking for

 1. the ability to use a custom domain without an additional fee;
 2. a visual, rich-text content editor;